gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/detecting-flu-epidemics-via-search-engine-query-data.md

 The U.S. Centers for Disease Control and Prevention (CDC) and the European Influenza Surveillance Scheme (EISS) detect influenza activity through virologic and clinical data, including Influenza-like Illness (ILI) physician visits.
 Reporting national and regional data, however, are published with a 1-2 week lag.

-The [Google Flu Trends](https://www.google.org/flutrends/us/#US) project was initiated to see if faster reporting can be made possible by considering flu-related online search queries -- data that is available almost immediately.
+The {{% resource_link "638420de-5a7b-44f3-9ef5-dd3dd3723736" "Google Flu Trends" %}} project was initiated to see if faster reporting can be made possible by considering flu-related online search queries -- data that is available almost immediately.